riek10/osTicket---Post-Install-Configuration/README.md

 <img src="https://github.com/riek10/osTicket---Post-Install-Configuration/assets/113129662/bdd08e29-3235-4bb3-a5f1-173b161c101b" height="80%" width="80%"/>
 </p>
 <p>
-Next i created the SYS Admin department for the higher priveleged agents.
-Agents in this department are responsible for maintaining superb client experiences and resolving support tickets in a timely manner and assigning tickets to agents.
+Next i created the System Administration department for the agents with elevated privelages.
+Agents in this department are responsible for maintaining superb client experiences and resolving support tickets in a timely manner.
 </p>
 <br />